Analyze How Code Review is Going in Bitbucket Data Center

 • Who is too busy reviewing all pull requests of their team.
 These people can become a bottleneck that slows the delivery time, because they’re not available for immediate review.

-Exporting pull requests for the future processing
+Exporting pull requests for future processing

 With Awesome Graphs, the historical data can be exported to a CSV file right on the People page.